easej-txc-lab-2025/lab/README.md

 2. On the Welcome page, choose `Clone Git Repository...`
 <img width="370" height="428" alt="image" src="https://github.com/user-attachments/assets/82c4a97f-47cb-44b7-bb46-bc01e5a74a1c" />

-3. Enter the URL for the source repository into the command field - https://github.com/easej-txc-lab-2025/mod-resorts-src and choose `Clone from GitHub`
+3. Enter the URL for the source repository into the command field - https://github.com/YOUR_GITHUB_ID/mod-resorts-src (remembering to replace `YOUR_GITHUB_ID` and choose `Clone from GitHub`
 <img width="584" height="98" alt="image" src="https://github.com/user-attachments/assets/982c3bae-669a-4b85-9f75-93ff020d80ce" />

 4. Follow the step to authorize VS Code to access github under your github id, which end with this final confirmation.
 Click `Authorize Visual-Studio-Code`